sujeetjagtap/Operating-System-Concepts/Chapter 1 - Introduction/README.md

 # Operating Systems Lab

-## Environment Setup and Practice Guide for Experiments 1--4
+## Environment Setup for Introductory Lab

 This guide prepares your computer to practise all four Operating Systems laboratory experiments using either: